glpaparelli/competitive-programming/notes/cp-notes.md

 We can make some observations:
 1) While we have represented our solution as a tree, it cal also be represented as an array of size n+1, as shown in the figure above
 2) We no longer require the original array `A` because any of its entries `A[i]` can be simply obtained by doing `sum(i) - sum(i-1)`.
 This is why the Fenwick tree is an **implicit data structure**
 3) Let be $h = \lfloor\log(n)+1\rfloor$, which is the length of the binary representation of any position in the range $[1,n]$.
-Since any position can be expressed as the sum of at most $h$ powers of 2, the tree has no more than $h$ levels.
-In fact, the number of levels is either $h$ or $h-1$, depending on the value of n
+Since any position can be expressed as the sum of at most $h$ powers of $2$, the tree has no more than $h$ levels.
+In fact, the number of levels is either $h$ or $h-1$, depending on the value of $n$ (**theory_TODO, not clear**)

 Now, let’s delve into the details of how to solve our `sum` and `add` queries on a Fenwick tree.
 ### 11.1.1 - Answering a `sum` query
-This query involves beginning at a node `i` and traversing up the tree to reach the node `0`.
-Thus `sum(i)` takes time proportional to the height of the tree, resulting in a time complexity of $\Theta(\log n)$.
+This query involves beginning at a node `i` and traversing up the tree to reach the node `0` Thus `sum(i)` takes time proportional to the height of the tree, resulting in a time complexity of $\Theta(\log n)$.

 Let's consider the case `sum(7)` more carefully.
 We start at node 7 and move to its parent (node 6), its grandparent (node 4), and stop at its great-grandparent (the dummy root 0), summing their values along the way.
 This works because the ranges of these nodes ($[1,4], [5,6], [7,7]$) collectively cover the queried range $[1,7]$.

-Answering a a `sum` query is straightforward **if we are allowed to store the tree's structure.**
+Answering a `sum` query is straightforward **if we are allowed to store the tree's structure.**
 However a significant part of the Fenwick tree's elegance lies in the fact that storing the tree is not actually necessary.
-This is because **we can efficiently navigate from a node to its parent using a few bit-tricks, which is the reason why the Fenwick trees are also called Binary Indexed trees.**
+This is because **we can efficiently navigate from a node to its parent using a few bit-tricks, which is the reason why the Fenwick trees are also called Binary Indexed Trees.**
 #### 11.1.1.1 - Compute the Parent of a Node
-We want to compute the parent of a node, and we want to it quickly and without representing the structure of the tree.
+We want to compute the parent of a node, and we want to do it quickly and without representing the structure of the tree.

 Let's consider the binary representation of the indexes involved in the query `sum(7)`